I know you’ve heard of Facebook Messenger marketing. I know you’ve heard of chatbots. And you may have wondered are chatbots as amazing as they say?

 I’m here to tell you that Facebook Messenger marketing with chatbots is everything you thought it was – and more.

-You may also be wondering,how do I actually do this?
+You may also be wondering, how do I actually do this?
 How do I use Facebook Messenger chatbots in my daily work?

 Why Should Marketers Care About Facebook Messenger And Chatbot Marketing?

-First off, what gives?
+So, really, what gives?
 Why should you spend part of your life learning about chatbots and Messenger marketing?

 Let me answer that question by giving you some data.

-There are more active users of messaging apps than there are users of social media sites!
+First, there are more active users of messaging apps than there are users of social media sites!

 For all those millions of people using messaging apps, only a fraction of businesses are actively engaging with this massive audience.

-Take another number for consideration.
+Second, consider this.
 There are over 1.3 billion Facebook Messenger users on the planet right now, and that number is still growing.

 And Facebook Messenger isn’t the only channel that marketers are eyeing right now.